MSCantrell/RedRumRunner/prompt_plan.md

    - Different ammunition types
    - Hit probability calculations

-Update the combat interface to display these options and show the results of actions.
+Update the combat interface using tcod to display these options and show the results of actions.
 The system should support the pirate-focused goal of capturing ships rather than sinking them.
+Add visual feedback for actions and targeting.
 ```

-#### Prompt 18: Boarding and Ship Capture
+### Prompt 18: Boarding and Ship Capture

 ```
 Implement the boarding and capture mechanics: